Additional Explorer Features

 Do my Explorer operations pass through Apollo systems?

-No. you run in the Explorer are sent directly from your browser to your endpoint, without passing through any Apollo systems along the way.
+No. Operations you run in the Explorer are sent directly from your browser to your GraphQL endpoint, without passing through any Apollo systems along the way.
 Apollo never sees your request headers or response data.
 For more information, see GraphOS Studio data privacy and compliance.